doessrushticode/builderr-community-assistant/README.md

 - This prototype generates drafts only; it has no capability to publish or interact with external community platforms.
 - Human review is required before using any suggested response.
 - LLM output can vary and may be overly conservative or insufficiently aware of community nuance.
-- The submitted CSV is a reviewed final output, because community engagement is brand-sensitive and should not rely on an unreviewed automated decision.
+- The submitted CSV is a reviewed final output because community engagement is brand-sensitive and should not rely on an unreviewed automated decision.

 ## Future improvements